 Situation in the United Kingdom

-The UK government is asking people to stay alert and maintain social distancing in order to control the virus.
-This means that you must adhere to certain rules in your day to day life.
-Please find details and up-to-date information on these rules as well as information on how to protect yourself on the UK government’s dedicated coronavirus website and in the respective FAQ.
+Please find up-to-date information as well as information on how to protect yourself on the UK government’s dedicated coronavirus website and in the respective FAQ.
 Please find more information on Coronavirus and on how to protect yourself on the website of the World Health Organization (WHO).

 Switzerland was removed from the travel corridor exemption list by the UK on Saturday 29 August.
 Persons entering the UK from Switzerland are required to self-isolate for 14 days upon arrival in the UK.
 Travellers will be required to fill in the ‘passenger locator form’ before entering the UK, providing their contact details.
 For more information, please visit this UK government website or the websites of the Scottish, Northern Irish or Welsh Devolved Administrations.

 We strongly advise that you check on the UK government website for the latest on the situation before travelling to the UK.